kiltandcode/kiltandcode.com/about.md

 title: About
 ---

-{{ site.title }} is written by Steven McLintock, a full-stack software developer specializing in Microsoft languages and platforms such as .NET, C# and Azure.
+{{ site.title }} is the personal website of Steven McLintock, a full-stack software developer specializing in Microsoft languages and platforms such as .NET, C# and Azure.
 I also enjoy writing articles for this website, [kiltandcode.com](https://kiltandcode.com).